Popular Pages Upcoming Events

 WHAT WILL VISITORS SEE?

-Everyone is welcome to explore our animal barns and to learn more about the animals we care for.
-Visitors can see dairy & beef cows, sheep,and horses.
-The poultry barn is closed to the public.
+Everyone is welcome to explore our animal barns that are open to the public and to learn more about the animals that are used in the Department of Animal Science program.
+Visitors can see dairy and beef cows, sheep, and horses.
+The poultry units are closed to the public.

-Young animals can be found in the barns at the following times of year: baby foals in the spring, lambs during the entire month of February, dairy calves year-round and beef calves beginning in mid March.
+Young animals can be found in the barns at the following times of year in barns that are opened to the public: baby foals in the spring, lambs during the entire month of February, dairy calves year-round and beef calves beginning in mid March.

 Every day visitors can view the UConn dairy cows being milked from 1:00 - 4:00 p.m. at the Kellogg Dairy Center.

 We ask that visitors do not feed the animals because some animals are on special diets.
 We also ask that visitors do not pet the animals due to the Rabies Alert in Connecticut and because animals will bite!

 Tours of the UConn Animal Barns are self-guided.
 The following resources are located on Horsebarn Hill Road:

 WHEN CAN VISITORS TOUR THE BARNS?

 The barns are open every day including weekends and holidays from 10:00 a.m. to 4:00 p.m.